 Definition of Self-Employed

-Self-employed individuals operate their own businesses, earning income directly from their services or products without an employer.
+Self-employed individuals run their own businesses, earning income without an employer.
 This group includes sole proprietors, independent contractors, and gig economy workers.
-Self-employed workers file a Schedule C form to report earnings and expenses, essential for determining eligibility for PPP loans.
+Filing a Schedule C tax return is essential for proving income and determining PPP eligibility.

 Specific Eligibility Requirements

-1. Active Business: Businesses must have been operational before February 15, 2020.
+- Business Activity: The business must have been operational before February 15, 2020.

 Application Process for Self-Employment